heimrichhannot/contao-video-bundle/README.md

         # Enable if by default a privacy message should be displayed before playing the video.
 This can be overwritten on root pages.
         defaultEnablePrivacyNotice: false
     ```
+1. Clear cache and check for database updates after update your config
 1. Adjust template settings on root page if needed.
 You can also overwrite the default configuration there.
     * If privacy center bundle installed, configure the integration there.